nolandonley14/UniversReddit/README.md

 * Deployment and Documentation ( 1 hour )

 ### Design
-Design Points of Emphasis
+Points of Emphasis
 * Picture based card
 * Relavent info easy to read
-* Easy to digest many posts without lots of scroll time
+* Easy to digest many posts
 * Basic Personaliztion

 To get the biggest image size while still keeping the card size down, I opted for a 2 column list-style layout.